Hasandev08/Interview-questions/Database.md

 ## 12-  What is performance wise better join or a subquery?
 Joins tend to execute faster.
 The subqueries are simpler, easier to understand, and easier to read.

+## 13- Nth highest salary
+SELECT * FROM Products order by Price DESC LIMIT 2,1 (2nd highest) SELECT * FROM ((select * from Products Order BY Price DESC LIMIT 3) AS T) Order by T.Price ASC limit 1